 Adrien: Yeah, it was a few years ago now, 2015, I think it was.
 I went to dad’s curtain warehouse, and my father used to own and run a curtain wholesale business here in Christchurch in New Zealand.
 I’ve been there hundreds of times throughout my life.
 And I can’t actually even remember why I went there on this particular occasion, but I was there to see dad, I guess.

-And yeah, so I said to dad, “So what?
+I said to dad, “So what?
 You just throw these out?”
 He goes, “Yeah, we have to pay someone a couple of times a year to pick them up and basically dump them into a landfill.
 We try to sell some of them, but most of it just ends up in a landfill.”
 And I go, “Well, can I do something with these?
 Can I buy them off you, Dad, and do something with them?”

 And he goes, “Oh, you can’t buy them, but you can have them for free.”
 I said, “Okay, even better.
 Fantastic.”
 And that was the, yeah, the light bulb moment, I guess, where I thought, “Well, what do I do with these floral prints?
 These super, epic, really heavy-duty curtain fabrics?”
 And then it all went from there.

 So it was 2015, I was 25 at the time, I’d been working in journalism for one of New Zealand’s two TV networks for about four years, and said, “All right, well now is the time to do it.”
-If you don’t throw yourself at it, it’ll be… I’ll be 35 by the time I go, “Oh, I really should have given it a go.”
+If you don’t throw yourself at it, I’ll be 35 by the time I go, “Oh, I really should have given it a go.”

-From Journalism to Fashion Entrepreneurship
+From Journalism to Sustainable Fashion Brand

 David: Did what was going on in the journalism industry dictate that you were gonna wanna get out of it?
 ‘Cause I have a lot of experience with journalism myself, and then it actually preceded me being in Oberlo.
 So I know all about the woes that are the journalism job landscape.
 Did that give you a little bit of incentive to get out?